RedisLabs/redislabs-docs/content/rs/installing-upgrading/quickstarts/redis-enterprise-software-quickstart.md

 ### Configuration for AWS and GCP

-In completing this configuration, follow the documentation provided by your cloud provider of choice.
+For detailed configuration instructions, see your cloud provider's documentation.

 1. Create a VPC that you can use with regional subnets.